FilteredPush/event_date_qc/README.md

 This library provides two classes each with a set of static methods which provide functions to support data quality control of date data in the context of biodiversity.
 DateUtils provides a set of primitive methods for working with event date data, and DwCEventQC provides a wrapper set of annotated methods for making assertions about event date data in terms of the Fittness for Use Framework.

-This library provides implementations for the Time related tests in the TDWG BDQ Core test suite.
+This library provides implementations for the Time related tests in the TDWG BDQ test suite.

 Version 3.0.5 is up to date with the CORE and SUPPLEMENTAL Time related tests as of 2024-11-08.